- Home

 Together in this

-protect our vulnerable road users
+Protect our vulnerable road users

 Ontario Cycling and its partners are focusing on creating an environment in the streets of Ontario where all pedestrians feel secure.
 We aim to establish a community throughout the Province without traffic-related fatalities or severe injuries.
 We aim to make walking and cycling not just a safe choice but an appealing means of transportation.